peterthehan/create-discord-bot/README.md

 npx peterthehan/create-discord-bot
 ```

+1. Run the npx command and follow the instructions given by the utility.

+   > It will look like the GIF above for reference.

-Follow the instructions given by the utility.
-Once the bot is running, verify the setup is working by sending the `.ping` command on Discord.
+2. Once the bot is running, verify the setup was successful by sending the `.ping` command on Discord.
 If there are issues, check [Troubleshooting](#troubleshooting) for tips.

 You're ready to create your own Discord bot! 🎉

+If you were directed to follow the instructions found here from another README, return back there now and continue with the setup.
+Feel free to continue reading for more information.

 ## Documentation